2016 SWAC women's soccer tournament

-The 2016 SWAC women's soccer tournament is the postseason women's soccer tournament for the Southwestern Athletic Conference to be held from November 3 to 6, 2016.
-The seven-match tournament will be held at the Prairie View A&M Soccer Stadium in Prairie View, Texas.
-The eight team single-elimination tournament will consist of three rounds based on seeding from regular season conference play.
-The Howard Lady Bison are the defending tournament champions after defeating the Alabama State Hornets in the championship match.
+The 2016 SWAC women's soccer tournament is the postseason women's soccer tournament for the Southwestern Athletic Conference held from November 3 to 6, 2016.
+The seven-match tournament was held at the Prairie View A&M Soccer Stadium in Prairie View, Texas.
+The eight team single-elimination tournament consisted of three rounds based on seeding from regular season conference play.
+The Howard Lady Bison were the defending tournament champions after defeating the Alabama State Hornets in the championship match.